Savoiardi are a light, airy cookie that is wonderful with an espresso or cappuccino.

 - Use extra fine white granulated (castor) sugar that will dissolve easily.

-- Beat the egg whites and sugar thoroughly to incorporate lot of air.
+- Beat the egg whites and sugar thoroughly to incorporate a lot of air.

-- Fold the dry ingredient in lightly so as not to deflate the mixture.
+- Fold the dry ingredients in lightly so as not to deflate the mixture.

-But do you want the familiar dry, crispy savoiardi you are used to?
-I tested this recipe and have come up with a way to dry out these sponge fingers by returning to a cooler oven after baking.
-Simply place the savoiardi back on baking trays and return to oven overnight or until dried and crispy.
+- For dry, crispy savoiardi, dry out these sponge fingers by returning them to a cooler oven after baking.
+Just place the Savoiardi Cookies on baking trays and return to the oven overnight or until dried and crispy.

-This recipe as it is written is not gluten free.
-However, sponge batter can be made entirely with gluten free cornstarch (cornflour).
-Just replace the plain flour with gluten free cornflour for gluten free sponge fingers
+This savoiardi biscuit (or cookie) recipe as it is written is not gluten-free.
+However, sponge batter can be made entirely with gluten-free cornstarch (cornflour).
+Just replace the plain flour with gluten-free cornflour for gluten-free sponge fingers

-Homemade sponge fingers are really very delicious and not comparable to the store bought variety.
-Along with pizzelle or biscotti, these are perfect served along side a good coffee.
+You’ll find that homemade Savoiardi Cookies are so delicious and much tastier than the store-bought variety.
+Along with pizzelle or biscotti, these are perfect served with a good coffee.
 Just put your feet up and enjoy!

 Made this recipe?